-2.5.
+2.4.
 Falsification of Documents

-- 2.5.1.
-Where a student secures admission to the University based on qualifications, documents or statements that are subsequently found to be false or revoked or invalid, the University shall review the student's registration. - 2.5.2.
+- 2.4.1.
+Where a student secures admission to the University based on qualifications, documents or statements that are subsequently found to be false or revoked or invalid, the University shall review the student's registration. - 2.4.2.
 A student who intentionally enrols or registers with the University under a false name or identity, or with other information that is subsequently found to be false, shall have their registration and enrolment terminated and would cease to be a student of the University.

-2.6.
-Permission to Study in the United Kingdom
+2.5.
+Right to Study in the United Kingdom

-2.6.1.
-All international students, including those living in the UK but without indefinite leave to remain, must provide documentary evidence of their immigration status.
+- 2.5.1.
+All non-UK students, including those living in the UK, must provide documentary evidence of their immigration status. - 2.5.2.
 Any changes to immigration status must be notified immediately to the University's Compliance Team and supported with official documentation.
 Changes to status include those that mean students no longer require visas, changes in immigration category, application refusals and Administrative/Judicial Review outcomes.
-Any student who fails to comply with these requirements may have their registration and enrolment terminated, and will cease to be a student of the University.
+Any student who fails to comply with these requirements may have their registration and enrolment terminated, and will cease to be a student of the University. - 2.5.3.
+From January 2021, all new students admitted to the University who are resident in the EU/EEA and Swiss Nationals will be required to apply for the new immigration route.
+These students must be sponsored by the University under this route to be able to undertake their studies and they will be subject to the rules of the new immigration route.